Why Red Deer?

 For companies that require convenient access to travel routes, the Queens Business Park has permit-ready industrial land with all the infrastructure already in place to create ready-to-build customizable lots.
 The Queens Industrial Park lots include, municipal water, sanitary and storm sewers, gas, power and curb and gutter.
 With over 48 acres available to purchase it is easy to make Red Deer the home for your business.

 The Red Deer Region is served by road, rail and air.
 The QEII Highway sees more than 16 million trips annually by automobile, with roughly 5,000 one-way trips between Red Deer and Edmonton each day.
-Red Deer also boasts one of the busiest regional airports in Canada, providing three daily flights to Calgary which then connects to over 190 destination across the globe.
+Red Deer also boasts one of the busiest regional airports in Canada.
 In 2016, the Red Deer Regional Airport completed a 2,000 foot extension to its existing runway for a new total of 7,500 feet.
 This extension enables the airport to accept larger aircraft and increases the opportunities for businesses that require access to the entire world.

 In Red Deer there is an abundance of commercial opportunities as well.
 Whether professional or retail, Red Deer has space for you.
 The Timberlands development on the northeast side of the city provides access to some of Red Deer's newest neighbourhoods and with a large customer base within easy walking distance with more homes being built daily.